 Everyone takes in knowledge differently.
 Are you a visual learner?
 Do you learn more through doing?
 Do you retain info better when you’ve read it or heard it?
 You might be one specific type of learner, or a combination of all of them.
 It’s important to remember your audience is full of different types of learners.
 We want to share our knowledge with them in the way that best suits their learning style.

 A good example of how we repurpose content would start off with a Facebook Live Video.
 I want to be the go-to source for social media questions and strive to be an expert in this field.
-In a typical video, I’ll discuss an idea I know KRose Marketing & Consulting Group members would love to learn more about.
+In a typical video, I’ll discuss an idea I know the KRose Marketing & Consulting followers would love to learn more about.
 These videos are a great way for the KRose audience to get to know me, see my mannerisms, hear how I talk, and most importantly: hear what I have to share.
 They can ask questions and get a live response, or just watch the replay later.
 As soon as the live video is over, our writer types it out and re-writes it to flow well in text form, which leads to our blog posts, which leads to our emails and social media posts (Check out our Social Media Tool Kit).
 We then share the video and blog on our Facebook business profile and group page where discussion on the topics transpire.
 Often this content is further repurposed into a webinar or another format.
 By creating a dialogue, we learn more about how to discuss this topic in the future.
 Just in repurposing one idea, we have reached our audience members of all types of learning.